Cohabitation: Religious views

 Studies have found that religious affiliation correlates with cohabitation and marriage entry.
 People frequently cite religious reasons for their opposition to cohabitation.
 The Roman Catholic Church and nearly all mainstream Protestant denominations around the world oppose cohabitation and consider it to be the sin of fornication.
-However, others, such as the Church of England "welcome cohabiting couples in the Church and encourage them to regard cohabitation as a prelude to Christian marriage."
+However, others, such as the Church of England "welcome cohabiting couples in the Church and encourage them to regard cohabitation as a prelude to Christian marriage".

 Religion can also lead to societal pressures against cohabitation especially within highly religious communities.
 Some couples may refrain from cohabitation because one or both partners fear disappointing or alienating conservative family members.
 Young adults who grew up in families that oppose cohabitation have lower rates than their peers.

 The increase in cohabitation in the United States and other developed nations has been linked to the secularization of those countries.
 Researchers have noted that changes in the religious demographics of a society have accompanied the rise in cohabitation.

-Non-marital and same-sex relationships are forbidden by the Islamic law of Zina, and cohabitation is against the law in many Muslim majority countries including Saudi Arabia, Pakistan, Afghanistan, Iran, Kuwait, Maldives, Morocco, Oman, Mauritania, United Arab Emirates, Sudan, and Yemen.
+Non-marital and same-sex relationships are forbidden by the Islamic law of Zina, and cohabitation is against the law in many Muslim majority countries including Saudi Arabia, Pakistan, Afghanistan, Iran, Kuwait, Maldives, Morocco, Oman, Mauritania, Sudan, and Yemen.